StoneStepsInc/fit/README.md

-`fit` scans file trees using multiple threads, but actual scan speed will depend much on the type of disks being scanned and may controlled to some degree with the `-t` option, which specifies how many threads should be used for scanning.
+`fit` scans file trees using multiple threads, but actual scan speed will depend much on the type of disks being scanned and may be controlled to some degree with the `-t` option, which specifies how many threads should be used for scanning.

-For disks that allow fast random access, such as SSD drives, more threads will result in better performance.
+For disks that allow fast random access, such as SSD drives, more threads, to a limit, will result in better performance.
 For example, scanning an internal SSD drive yields these scan times, depending on the number of threads used.

   * `-t 2` scans at `200.7` MB/sec
   * `-t 16` scans at `246.9` MB/sec